fairDataSociety/fdp-play/README.md

 # You can also spin up the cluster without the --detach which then directly
 # attaches to the Queen logs and the cluster is terminated upon SIGINT (Ctrl+C)
-$ fdp-play start 1.6.1
+$ fdp-play start
 ```

 For more details see the `--help` page of the CLI and its commands.

-### External Bee version configuration

-You can omit the Bee version argument when running `fdp-play start` command if you specify it in one of the expected places:

- - `package.json` placed in current working directory (cwd) under the `engines.bee` property.
- - `.beefactory.json` placed in current working directory (cwd) with property `version`.

 ### Docker Images

 Bee Factory as the NPM package that you can install, like mentioned above, works in a way that it orchestrates launching FDP Play Docker images
 in correct order and awaits for certain initializations to happen in correct form.
-These Docker images are automatically built with our CI
-upon every new Bee release, so you can just specify which version you want to run (starting with `1.6.1` version) as part of the `start` command.

-#### Latest versions

-There is special Bee Factory image tag `latest` that has the latest Bee's master build.
-It is not recommended using this tag unless you need to test some upcoming feature and know what are you doing.
-There is high chance that there might be some change in Bee that is not compatible with current Bee Factory and so it might not even work.

 ## Contribute